-PSY 1400 From Radicalization to Terrorism
+PSY 1400 From Radicalization to Terrorism 3 credits, GE 3

 Students examine the process of radicalization and its phases as it pertains to terrorism in the West, especially in the United States and the United Kingdom.
 Through studying specific case studies, as well as religious, sociological, and political motivators, students explore how radicalization in the West can produce both global and homegrown terrorism.
 Cross-listed with SOC 1400.